-I hope you are doing good, here is a little post on security concerns you might have while scripting tools for managing… stuff 😎.
+I hope you are doing good, here is a little post on security concerns you might have while scripting tools for managing… stuff with PowerShell 😎.

 The options there are pretty simple, either you store your credentials in a file which is super bad ! or you can prompt the operator using your script to provide some.
 This is not viable for automated script launched from an Azure Functions or through a planned task.